List of acts of the Parliament of Malaysia by citation number

-The following is a list of Acts of Parliament in Malaysia by citation number.
+The following is a list of acts of the Parliament of Malaysia by citation number.
 The list includes all principal laws of Malaysia enacted after 1969 and pre-1969 laws which have been revised by the Commissioner of Law Revision under the authority of the Revision of Laws Act 1968.

-Repealed Acts and Acts not yet in force are stricken through.
+Repealed acts and acts not yet in force are stricken through.